Knowledge base

 - With write permissions: “INSERT, UPDATE, DELETE, CREATE TEMPORARY TABLES, LOCK TABLES”

-- With admin rights: "CREATE, DROP, INDEX, ALTER, CREATE VIEW, SHOW VIEW, REFERENCES"
+- With admin permissions: “CREATE, DROP, INDEX, ALTER, CREATE VIEW, SHOW VIEW, REFERENCES”

-- + "CREATE ROUTINE, ALTER ROUTINE, EXECUTE, TRIGGER, EVENT" on Cloud Server only (refer to this other guide for more information)
+- + “CREATE ROUTINE, ALTER ROUTINE, EXECUTE, TRIGGER, EVENT” on Cloud Server only (see this other guide on the subject)

-- With no rights: the user will not see the database appear in phpMyAdmin
+- With no permissions: the user will not see the database appear in phpMyAdmin

 Web application databases

-- Refer to this other guide about WordPress.
+- See this other guide on the subject of WordPress.

-- Refer to this other guide about Joomla.
+- See this other guide on the subject of Joomla.

 This guide explains how to add an additional website to an existing Infomaniak hosting plan.